 Winthrop's Medical Oncologists have wide-ranging experience with the latest cancer therapies, including:

-In addition to designing and implementing highly personalized treatment plans, the medical oncology team participates actively in nationwide clinical research trials of the latest treatment regimens, affording patients access to cutting-edge therapy.
+- In addition to designing and implementing highly personalized treatment plans, the medical oncology team actively participates in nationwide clinical research trials of the latest treatment regimens.